heatherbrandwilliamson/heatherbrandwilliamson/README.md

 I thrive under pressure and am comfortable working in unstructured environments.
 My excellent communication skills, adaptability, and organisational abilities enable me to add value in all situations.

-I am currently looking to take on a career in the tech scene of London.
+I am currently looking for a full-stack developer role in London.

 ## Skills